DHTMLX/docs-suite/docs/grid/treegrid_mode.md

 **Related sample:** [Grid (TreeGrid).
 Multiselection and drag-n-drop](https://snippet.dhtmlx.com/hwddi1ki)

-### Defining the id of the root parent (update link to config)
+### Defining the id of the root parent

-When Grid is initialized in the TreeGrid mode, the [root parent] takes the id of the Grid container by default.
-If the id of the container is set to `null` or defined as an HTML element, the value of the root parent will be auto-generated.
+To define the id of the root parent, use the [rootParent](grid/api/treegrid_mode/grid_rootparent_config.md) configuration property:

 ~~~jsx {3}
 const grid = new dhx.Grid("grid_container", {